Academany/FabAcademy-Assessment/electronics_design.md

 ## Have you:
 * Shown your process using words/images/screenshots

-* Explained problems and how you fixed them
+* Explained problems and how you fixed them, including how you worked with design rules for milling (DRC in EagleCad and KiCad)

 * Included original design files (Eagle, KiCad, Inkscape, .cad - whatever)

+*